 Penalties on Non-Generation of E-Way Bills:

-The GST office can penalise the owner of the conveyance or the taxpayer with a fine of Rs.
-10,000 or the amount of the tax being evaded, (whichever is greater) if the person is caught
+As per Section 129(1) of the CGST Act, the GST office can penalize the owner of the conveyance or the taxpayer with a fine of Rs.
+10,000 or the amount of the tax being evaded, (whichever is higher) if the person is caught

 - Transporting any taxable goods without the cover of prescribed documents;

 - Tampering or destroying any material evidence or document;

 - Disposing of or tampering with any goods that have been detained, seized, or attached.